jellyfin-archive/jellyfin-blog/content/posts/jellyfin-10.5.md

 *With 10.5, we wanted to reimagine Jellyfin's Web interface*

 Posters are now as relevant as the description of the element and backgrounds introduce you to your content.
-In fact, I thought that I was the jungle when
+In fact, I thought that I was in the jungle when
 I took that screenshot of the *Jungle's Book* wallpaper.
-Do you feel it like me?
+Do you also feel it?

-Notice also that the header of the UI has been reworked a little bit in a *slightly* lighter color (instead of the plain color used by the theme)
+Also notice that the header of the UI has been reworked to have a *slightly* lighter header

-Shoutout to all the Web team for their invaluable contributions in mking this happen, specially to *[Julien](https://github.com/mrtimscampi)* and
+Shoutout to all the Web team for their invaluable contributions in mking this happen, specially to *[MrTimscampi](https://github.com/mrtimscampi)* and
 *[grafixeyehero](https://github.com/grafixeyehero)*.

-You can check the redesign in our [demo server](https://demo.jellyfin.org/stable)
+You can try out the redesign on our [demo server](https://demo.jellyfin.org/stable)

-## Faster than the sound and cleaner than a surgery room
+## Faster than the speed of sound and cleaner than a surgery room

-As you already know, we're still a really young community that want to provide the best self-hosted media server out there.
-As with every release, **we tried to clean up and optimize the old code** that we inherited when we forked Emby's code.
-And that's what we have been doing since the day we released 10.4.3.
-A lot of this work will pass unnoticed to many of you, but they're not less important.
+As you might know, we are still a relatively young community and our goal is to provide the best self-hosted media server out there.
+Like usual, we did what we can to clean up the code and a lot of this work will pass unnoticed to many of you, but they're not less important.
 I'll get to that in a moment.

-Let's start with the frontend, as it's what you see everyday in the end.
+Let's start with the web client, since it's the most obvious to you.
 A lot of work has been done to simplify the code and ease the transition to more modern frameworks, which will be really useful in the future for making more awesome things with the interface of the clients.
 While all the benefits of this are not visible for you in the daily use just yet, it's a necessary step towards a better application.
 In fact, it already paid off in application speed.
 See this video: